-We estimate that the net proceeds from this offering will be approximately \$56.6 million, based upon an assumed initial public offering price of \$14.50 per common share, the midpoint of the estimated price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their option to purchase additional shares from us in full, we estimate that the net proceeds will be approximately \$65.7 million after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from this offering will be approximately \$50.3 million, based upon the initial public offering price of \$13.00 per common share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase additional shares from us in full, we estimate that the net proceeds will be approximately \$58.5 million after deducting underwriting discounts and commissions and estimated offering expenses payable by us.